Liberal Arts: Emphasis in Social and Behavioral Science, Associate in Arts Degree

 Program Level Learning Outcomes

-- Study human experience in the context of the larger society by applying investigative methods to collect, interpret, and present scientific data
+- Analyze human experience in the context of the larger society.

-- Think critically about how findings and ideas in social science can be applied to explain phenomena and events that influence the larger society.
+- Assess how findings and ideas in social science can be applied to explain phenomena and events that influence the larger society.

 Associate Degree Graduation Requirements

 - Completion of General Education Requirements by one of the following methods:

 - Completion of a minimum of 18 units as listed under Areas A through E, including the Cultural Diversity Requirement.